yhbyhb/data_analyst_nanodegree_p5/README.md

 ![initial chart](https://raw.githubusercontent.com/yhbyhb/data_analyst_nanodegree_p5/master/data/figure/index-initial.png)

 #### Final chart (after feedbacks) ####
-Feedback that there is no story or main puropose was crucial to chart.
+Feedback that there is no story or main puropose was crucial.
 One suggestion was emphasizing the growth of Perfomnce of "Delta Air Lines Inc.".
-Delta was worse perfomance at left side of chart and now It performs the best among the chart.
-I refined the chart in order to express the story.
+Delta was worse perfomance at left side of chart but Since 2011, It performs the best among the top 5 airlines.
+I refined the chart in order to express that story.

 Followings are changes from initial chart.
 - Refined title for showing the purpose of chart clearly.
-- Added a label for explanation of delayed flight at bottom of the chart.
+- Added labels for explanations of delayed flight and choice of top 5 airlines at bottom of the chart.
 - Added click interaction on legend to show and hide each airline graph.
-- Refined "Average" legend to "Overall (all 28 airlines)" for clear understanding.
+- Removed "Average" from chart.
+It is unhelpful information to chart.
 - Changed position of legend from bottom of chart to near the lines.
-- Changed range of y-axis to show 55 ~ 100%.
+- Changed range of y-axis from 70 ~ 90 % to 50 ~ 100% to avoid exaggeration.
 - Changed color of series gray tones except "Delta Air Lines Inc.".

 Some feedbacks were not used for refining chart.
 I didn't use all 28 airlines data.
 Because it didn't give any information but confusion.
 Also I didn't use worst on-time performance airline data.
 I think It is enoungh to show top 5 airlines performances that covers 50% of all flights.
 I didn't give any additional information to hovering tooltip because I'd like to give only values of x and y-axis.
 To give additional info may disturb on main purpose of chart.